alperkumcu/alperkumcu.github.io/index.md

 ## Research

-I publish in national and international journals and currently [supervise graduate research](activities.md) in `psycholinguistics` and `cognitive translation and interpreting studies`.
+I publish in national and international journals in `psycholinguistics` and `cognitive translation and interpreting studies`.
 I have extensive experience in designing behavioural and eye-tracking experiments, programming, natural language processing, and experiment building in `Python`, as well as conducting statistical analyses and creating data visualisations in `R`.
 I am a strong supporter of [open, transparent, and reproducible science](https://osf.io/5egx4), and I believe the future of research lies in interdisciplinary collaboration.
-I am also the proud recipient of the 2019 Hacettepe University Science Incentive Award in the Social Sciences.
+I am also the proud recipient of the 2019 Hacettepe University `Science Incentive Award` in the Social Sciences.

 ## Editorial and Reviewing Work